akash-network/website-5-archive/content/en/blog/mainnet-8-gpu-visibility-upgrades/index.md

 ]
 ```

-The Resources Offer details returned by the Akash Provider are particularly useful when a deployment is created with a list of acceptable GPU models.
+The `resources_offer` details returned by the Akash Provider are particularly useful when a deployment is created with a list of acceptable GPU models.
 For example, a deployment may be created in which the tenant includes both NVIDIA A100 and H100 GPUs as acceptable and appropriate for the application.
 Previously, a tenant would not receive any details from the provider on what type of model was used in the bid response.

 While either the A100 or H100 may be sufficient for the application, the deployer should be presented with the model used in the bid for more intelligent selection from amongst the list of bids.
 Now armed with the Resources Offer details, the deployer will know explicitly if the provider is including an A100 or H100 in the bid offer.